clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 _(approx. 2-3 pages)_

 ### Model Evaluation and Validation

+Using a standard Logistic Regressor on the features provided by the RandomizedLogisticRegressor, we can reach an accuracy of 76%, with a recall of 77%.
+Lowest results were provided by the Random Forest without tuning, and the Keras Neural net got the same result as the logistics regressor.

+It is finally the XGBoost Classifier that got both 80% in accuracy and recall.

 With a cross-validation of the training set on 5 folds on a 12231 samples (training set)  and 8154 testing samples, we get the following results :

 _Recall:_ 0.79% (+/- 0.02)